actions/setup-python/docs/advanced-usage.md

         python-version:
         - 'pypy3.7' # the latest available version of PyPy that supports Python 3.7
         - 'pypy3.7-v7.3.3' # Python 3.7 and PyPy 7.3.3
-        - 'pypy3.8' # the latest available version of PyPy that supports Python 3.8
     steps:
     - uses: actions/checkout@v3
     - uses: actions/setup-python@v4